paccao/allerthsbageri.se/backend/README.md

 We use the Node.js test runner (`node:test`) to run test suites in parallel.
 See the `test*` scripts in `package.json` for details.
 We also use a custom test reporter which only prints logs for failed tests, which makes the output much cleaner and easier to understand.

-Each test suite will use its own in-memory SQLite database, keeping test suites independent from each other.
+By default, each test suite will use its own in-memory SQLite database, keeping test suites independent from each other.
 This approach also improves performance by not writing to the filesystem, while avoiding SQLite deadlocks that would happen when using a file-based test database.

+The tests can also override this default behaviour and create a real database on the filesystem at the start of a test.

 ### Run only specific tests